JeevanGaneshV/Portfolio-of-Jeevan-Ganesh/Project 2 - Zomato Chennai Restaurants EDA/Zomato Chennai Restaurants EDA.md

 This data analysis project explores the dining preferences and trends of Chennai residents using data from Zomato, a popular food delivery app that also offers detailed information about restaurants, including menus, reviews, and ratings.
 The goal is to identify patterns in Chennai's food scene by looking at aspects like prices, cuisine types, top-selling dishes, and user ratings.

-The dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/phiitm/chennai-zomato-restaurants-data/data), includes vital information such as the cost for two people, the types of cuisines each restaurant offers, top-selling dishes, Zomato ratings, and the number of users that contribute to those ratings.
+The dataset, sourced from [Kaggle, 2020](https://www.kaggle.com/datasets/phiitm/chennai-zomato-restaurants-data/data), includes vital information such as the cost for two people, the types of cuisines each restaurant offers, top-selling dishes, Zomato ratings, and the number of users that contribute to those ratings.
 For this project we are only looking at restaurants that provide both dining and delivery options.

-This project can provide several valuable insights:
-- Analyzing price distribution across different areas can infer the economic status of various neighborhoods and understand the affordability of dining options.
-- Identifying the popularity of different cuisines in various parts of Chennai can highlight cultural influences and preferences.
+- The project is aiming to enhance Zomato's market presence and user engagement in specific areas of Chennai.
+- Identify popular dining areas and neighborhoods based on restaurant concentrations and user ratings.
-- Examining the correlation between ratings, votes, and prices can offer insights into what makes a restaurant successful in Chennai.
+- Provide insights into the intersection of local incomes, spending habits, and restaurant choices in Chennai.
-- By linking dining trends with areas undergoing urban changes, we can understand the impact of these changes on the local food culture.
+- Highlight renowned restaurants and culinary icons in Chennai, focusing on their specialties and popularity.

 ## Data Exploration and Cleaning